mth/fasc/README.md

 	fasc sway

-This starts up without any login, since you've supposedly just entered your disc encryption password.
+This starts up at boot without any login, since you've supposedly just entered your disc encryption password.

 If sway crashes, you must login as root from console and run `systemctl restart run-wayland` manually.It might be useful to additionally run this to get few utilities.